-These hours do not include the hours from articles M-1 and M-2.
+These hours do not include the hours that have been included as leisure time in article M-1 and the entitlement for older staff to reduction of working hours included in article M-2.

 Money sources:

 - one-off payments in so far as included in the CA; - regular year-end bonus (with effect from 1 January 2003); - salary.